ashercsulb/isx45-IntAppDev/tutorials/ejs.md

 # Overview
 This tutorial provides step-by-step instructions for setting up a simple web site using [EJS](https://ejs.co/) in a Node project.
+It is to supplement class discussion and may not cover details of every step.

 Assumptions:
 - Using VSCode